amirahnasihah/backend-development/01-es6-review-intro/forLoop_forEach_map.md

 1. **`for` Loop:**
    - A `for` loop is a general-purpose loop construct that allows you to perform iterations over an array or any iterable object.
-   - You have full control over the iteration process,  accumulating results.
+   - You have full control over the iteration process, including specifying the start and end points, the step size, and more.
+   - It can be used for any kind of operation within the loop, such as modifying array elements, filtering, or any custom logic.
+   - It does not return a new array; it's typically used for side effects or accumulating results.

    Example:
    ```javascript